Mar 12, 2025

 Step 1: Average Precision (AP) Calculation

-The Average Precision for a single query is calculated as:
+Average Precision for a single query is calculated using the formula:

 AP = (Σ (P(k) × rel(k))) / (number of relevant documents)